fbpx

 • Able to work away from home as necessary, occasionally up to several weeks at a time

-• Must possess the ability to receive/send communication via phone and e-mail from both home and while traveling in the field
+• Must possess the ability to receive/send communication via phone and e-mail from both home and while traveling in the field.

 KNOWLEDGE, SKILLS & ABILITIES:

-• Associate’s or Bachelor’s degree in Business Administration, Accounting or Finance are preferred but will accept documented on-the-job experience
+• Associate’s or Bachelor’s degree in Business Administration, Accounting or Finance are preferred but will accept documented on-the-job experience as a Field Staff

 • Self-motivated and results oriented